 Another place with great views down to the city is Ekeberg, where you can find Ekebergeparken – a big park with sculptures.

 #WHERE TO STAY AT OSLO AIRPORT – OSLO AIRPORT ACCOMMODATION

-If you just have a short layover in Oslo and you don’t want to make it into the city, you can stay in Oslo airport hotel.
+If you just have a short layover in Oslo and you don’t want to make it into the city, you can stay in the Oslo airport hotel.
 There are some hotels located directly near the terminals, and a few hotels near Oslo airport.
 Here are some of the recommended Oslo airport hotels:

 - Radisson Blu Airport Hotel – if you don’t want to take shuttles and need a place to sleep within walking distance from the terminal, Radisson Blu Airport Hotel is the answer.
-Connected with the airport by the walking passage, makes you arrive to your bed within minutes from touching the ground.
+Connected with the airport by the walking passage, makes you arrive in your bed within minutes from touching the ground.
 Check availability and best prices here.